SpongePowered/SpongeDocs/source/server/getting-started/configuration/sponge-conf.rst

 timings                                   boolean   true        Enables timing settings. tracking                                  boolean   true        Enables the tracking module.
 **Optimizations**                                               See :doc:`../../management/performance-tweaks`
+**Spawner**
+spawn-limit-ambient                       int       15          The number of ambients that can spawn around the player. spawn-limit-animal                        int       15          The number of animals that can spawn around the player. spawn-limit-aquatic                       int       5           The number of aquatics that can spawn around the player. spawn-limit-monster                       int       70          The number of monsters that can spawn around the player. tick-rate-ambient                         int       400         The ambient spawn tick rate. tick-rate-animal                          int       400         The animal spawn tick rate. tick-rate-aquatic                         int       400         The aquatic spawn tick rate. tick-rate-monster                         int       1           The monster spawn tick rate.
 **SQL**
 aliases                                   string    null        Aliases for SQL connections.
 This is done in
                                                                 the format